 Meats good for smoking

-You can smoke any kind of meat in a smoker from beef, chicken, pork and sausages.
+You can smoke any kind of meat in a smoker from beef, chicken, pork, and sausages.
 Meat can take a number of hours to cook in a smoker. so if you want it cooked faster, you can precook the meat.

-The U.S. Department of Agriculture suggests making use of a stove or microwave to precook the meat, if you quickly move the meat to the smoker, or else it will lead to microbial growth in the meat.
+The U.S. Department of Agriculture suggests making use of a stove or microwave to precook the meat if you quickly move the meat to the smoker, or else it will lead to microbial growth in the meat.
 To kill microbes or bacteria, the temperature has to reach 145-165°F over the course of cooking.

 How do meat smokers work on fish?
 In order to smoke fish, you have to soak the fish in brine for around 30 minutes.
 You can make your own brine by mixing brown sugar, salt, pepper, lemon juice, onion powder, and water.
 The proportions will be based on the amount of sourness you prefer so, test a variety of proportions or refer to a recipe for instructions.

 The smoker works by means of a process called hot smoking and this means that after soaking the fish in the brine, you have to set the fish inside the device on the heat.
-Smoking fish usually take 8 hours to accomplish based on the kind of fish and cut.
+Smoking fish usually takes 8 hours to accomplish based on the kind of fish and cut.

 You can also smoke other foods like cheese and nuts.
 With cheese, you have to leave the cheese outside the refrigerator for a moment so the air will harden its exterior.
 To guarantee that the cheese will not melt, you have to use a bigger smoker to keep the cheese away from the heat source as much as possible.

-Smokers are not a challenge to use but they do need more focus and maintenance over the course of cooking compared to a gas, charcoal, or electric grill.
+Smokers are not a challenge to use but they do need more focus and maintenance over the course of cooking compared to gas, charcoal, or electric grill.

 You can purchase a meat smoker through brick and mortar kitchen equipment stores, or you can buy one online.
 You can also make one yourself if you are quite handy with DIY setups.
 There are meat smoker plans that you can refer to online that can serve as a guide.